-In similar, Small group communication means intercommunication among a small number of people who communicate regularly to achieve a goal.
+Small group communication refers to the intercommunication among a small number of people who communicate regularly to achieve a shared goal.
 It is also known as a small group discussion or team interaction.
-Small group communication is very important for group learning.
+Small group communication is essential for group learning.
+The five components of small group communication are Goals, Members, Interaction, Interdependence, and Working.
+These elements are inevitable to conduct small group communication.
+The members are the primary elements of the group communication who form the small group to achieve a common goal.
+For example, a small group of students communicates regularly to complete group assignments.

-Group members need to overcome many stages, conflicts to achieve the individual and group goal.
-According to Tuckman’s Theory, the five stages of group communication are forming, storming, norming, performing, and adjourning.
-Additionally, the four types of barriers in group communication are ethnocentrism, stereotyping, prejudice, and discrimination.
+Small group members encounter a few stages and barriers to achieve the individual and group goals.
+According to Tuckman’s Theory, the five stages of small group communication are forming, storming, norming, performing, and adjourning.
+Additionally, the four types of barriers in small group communication are ethnocentrism, stereotyping, prejudice, and discrimination.

 Advantages and Disadvantages of Small Group Communication

 Every group communication is intended to achieve a common goal.
-Group members communicate to achieve their individual and common goals.
+Thus, group members communicate to achieve their individual and shared goals.
 However, every group discussion or communication has its advantages and disadvantages.
-The advantages of Small Group communication are superior performance, Greater member satisfaction, Greater civic engagement, More learning, More creativity, Enhanced cultural understanding, and so on.
-In contrast, the disadvantages of small group communication are more time energy, and resources, conflict, social loafing, blaming for shared errors, sleeping members, and scheduling problem.
+For example, the benefits of Small Group communication are superior performance, Greater member satisfaction, Greater civic engagement, More learning, More creativity, Enhanced cultural understanding, and so on.
+In contrast, the disadvantages of small group communication are more time, energy, and resources, conflict, social loafing, blaming for shared errors, sleeping members, and scheduling problem.

 Based on the study, the author has outlined a list of the advantages and disadvantages of Small Group Communication.

-Firstly, the author is going to discuss six advantages of a small group or team communication or discussion.
+Firstly, the author will discuss six advantages of a small group or team communication or discussion.
 After that, discuss six disadvantages of a small group or team communication or discussion.

 Six Advantages of Small Group Communication